simeononsecurity/simeononsecurity.ch/content/articles/owasp-top-10/index.en.md

 The **OWASP Top 10** provides a **comprehensive overview** of the most critical web application security risks.
 By understanding these risks and implementing **effective security measures**, developers and security professionals can ensure the **security of their web applications** and protect **sensitive user data**.

-While this article provides a **high-level overview** of the OWASP Top 10, it's important to note that web application security is a **complex and evolving field**.
+While this article provides a **high-level overview** of the OWASP Top 10, note that web application security is a **complex and evolving field**.
 Developers and security professionals should stay **up-to-date** on the latest **trends and best practices** in web application security to ensure that their applications remain secure.